 Hank Chi-Hsi Kung

-Prior to this, I received my M.Sc from National Tsing-Hua University, where I was supervised by Prof. Che-Rung Lee, and B.Sc from National Taipei University.
+I was a research intern at IBM Thomas J. Watson Research Center.
+I received my M.Sc from National Tsing-Hua University, where I was supervised by Prof. Che-Rung Lee, and B.Sc from National Taipei University.

 Email /